Reading time: 15-20 minutes

 While we do have this concrete historical reason for saying whether a language is a Romance one or not, matters aren’t clear cut.
 All of the accepted Romance languages include things that don’t have a Latin origin.
 These may pre- or post-date the arrival of the Romans.
 The French in France for example has its vestigial vigesimal counting system, calculating eighty as ‘four-twenties’ (quatre-vingts), which is a possible legacy of Gaulish.
 Spanish has gained many words from Arabic, thanks to the Islamic states of medieval Iberia.
 Romanian vocabulary likewise includes words of an unclear pre-Roman substrate language, as well as from local Slavic speech which later arrived on the scene.

 Does this then make French, Spanish and Romanian ‘bad’ or ‘partial’ Romance languages?
 No!
-It does not, yet it’s a good reminder that membership of a language family isn’t an easy binary yes/no, and that there aren’t some necessary ingredients or essential DNA that makes a language a Romance one.
-It’s a metaphor and an imprecise status, based on estimation and impression, and imposed from the outside.
+It does not, yet it’s a good reminder that recognising membership of a language family isn’t an easy binary yes/no, and that there aren’t some necessary ingredients or essential DNA that makes a language a Romance one.
+It’s a metaphor and an imprecise status, based on estimation and impression, and imposed by scholars from the outside.
 Language is infamously hard to pin down.

 Latin would have competed with local languages for some time, slowly gaining ground in different social circumstances, different demographics and different generations.
 The adoption of Latin was not a simple switch, but rather affected the many components of language (vocabulary, morphology, phonology, etc.) at different rates.
 We can imagine that a Gaul in 52 BC would have good reason to adopt some specific kinds of Latin words, like military terms, but no reason to give up the endings of Gaulish grammar.
 There would have been some aspects that the linguistic newcomer took much longer to affect, or even never touched at all.